marcusbeacon/Search-Engine/README.md

 InvertedIndex.java can be found in the InvertedIndex folder
 The main GUI application (SearchEngine.java) can be found in SearchEngine/src/main/java/com/mkb90/app

-Maven had to be utilized for this project in order to make connections between GCP and the GUI for uploading, downloading, and submitting jobs.
+Maven had to be utilized for this project in order to make connections between GCP and the GUI for uploading files, downloading files, and submitting jobs.
 Documentation at https://cloud.google.com/storage/docs/how-to was followed in order to properly write functions for interacting with GCP.